How to Plan a Perennial Flower Garden

-In midsummer there is a wide variety to choose from.
-Daylilies, coneflowers, rudebeckia, shasta daisies, oriental lilies and the list goes on.
-Late blooming daylilies and mums bloom in the fall.
+In midsummer, there is a wide variety to choose from.
+Daylilies, coneflowers, rudbeckia, Shasta daisies, oriental lilies, and the list goes on.
+Late-blooming daylilies and mums bloom in the fall.
 If you've kept your flowers deadheaded after they bloom, some of these will still be blooming in the fall.

 Choose Plants by Heigth and Width

-Would you prefer pastels or bright colored flowers?
-Look at a color wheel and choose the opposite color on the wheel.
-An example is purple and gold.
+Would you prefer pastels or brightly colored flowers?
+Look at a color wheel and choose the opposite color on the wheel—an example is purple and gold.
 This can make a real statement.

-One of my neighbors used these two colors in sweeping gardens across her yard.
-We admired them every time we walked by.
+One of my neighbors used these two colors in sweeping gardens across her yard, and we admired them every time we walked by.